Discovering Distinctive "Semantics" in Super-Resolution Networks: Introduction

-In this study, we give affirmative answers to the above questions by unfolding the semantics hidden in super-resolution networks.
-Specifically, different from the artificially predefined semantics associated with object classes in high-level vision, semantics in SR networks are distinct in terms of \emph{\textbf{image degradations}} instead of image contents.
-Thus, \emph{the semantics in this paper have different indications for SR and classification networks.} More interestingly, such degradation-related semantics are spontaneously existing, without involving relevant data or pre-labelling.
+Notably, the semantics in this paper have different implications from those in high-level vision.
+Previously, researchers have disclosed the hierarchical nature of classification networks \citep{zeiler2014visualizing,gu2018recent}.
+As the layer deepens, the learned features respond more to abstract high-level patterns (\eg, faces and legs), showing a stronger discriminability to object categories (see Fig. \ref{fig: Res18_cifar10}).
+However, similar research in low-level vision is absent, since there are no predefined semantic labels.
+In this paper, we reveal the differences in deep ``semantics'' between classification and SR networks, as illustrated in Fig. \ref{fig: representation_compare}.

 Our observation stems from a representative blind SR method -- CinCGAN \cite{cincgan}, and we further extend it to more common SR networks -- SRResNet and SRGAN \cite{srgan}.
-We have also revealed more interesting phenomena to help interpret the semantics, including the analogy to classification networks, the influential factors for semantic discovery, and the distinction of different degradations.
-We believe our findings could lay the groundwork for the interpretability of SR networks, and inspire better solutions for more challenging tasks, like blind SR for real-world images.
+We have also revealed more interesting phenomena to help interpret the semantics, including the analogy to classification networks and the influential factors for extracting DDR.
+Moreover, we improve the results of several tasks by exploiting DDR.
+We believe our findings could lay the groundwork for the interpretability of SR networks, and inspire more exploration on the mechanism of low-level vision deep models.

-In summary, our contributions are mainly four-fold.
-1) We have successfully discovered the ``semantics'' in SR networks, denoted as deep degradation representations (DDR).
-2) We reveal the differences of semantics between classification and SR networks, for the first time.
-3) We introduce a set of simple yet potential approach in analyzing and extracting the semantic information in SR networks.
-4) Through extensive experiments and analysis, we draw a series of interesting observations and conclusions on DDR, which are of great significance for future work.
+\textbf{Contributions.} 1) We have successfully discovered the ``semantics'' in SR networks, denoted as deep degradation representations (DDR).
+Through in-depth analysis, we also find that global residual learning and adversarial learning can facilitate the SR network to extract such degradation-related representations.
+2) We reveal the differences in deep representations between classification and SR networks, for the first time.
+This further expands our knowledge of the deep representations of high- and low-level vision models.
+3) We exploit our findings to several fundamental tasks and achieve very appealing results, including distortion identification, blind SR and generalization evaluation.